Lecrapouille/TimedPetriNetEditor/README.md

 known to be used by Julia.

-From your Julia REPL (call Julia at the root of the TimedPetriNetEditor repository), you can type this kind of code (consider this code as cheatsheet):
+From your Julia REPL (call Julia at the root of the TimedPetriNetEditor repository), you can type this kind of code (consider this code as a cheatsheet):

 ```julia
 using SparseArrays, MaxPlus